 We have talked about the importance of understanding our own value before but it bares repeating.
 I frequently encounter business women who wave away praise at their efforts as though what they have accomplished is nothing.
-Even Purposeful Woman tend to underplay their value.
+I find most women tend to underplay their value.
 They rarely toot their own horn and often look in the mirror and see “average” looking back instead of the “extraordinary” woman they truly are.
 We truly are.

 I came across an article by Mary Cantando entitled Be Clear About Your Value.
 She is speaking about our work life, but the same ideas apply to home and our community involvement.

 Mary shares this example from her own work experience: